Segmentation of Anatomical Layers and Artifacts in Intravascular Polarization Sensitive Optical Coherence Tomography Using Attending Physician and Boundary Cardinality Losses: Introduction

 The multi-term loss function includes two common segmentation loss terms, i.e., weighted cross-entropy loss and generalized multi-class Dice loss.
 In addition to the common segmentation loss terms, a boundary loss term focuses on the accuracy of the model only within the pixels close to the boundaries between the anatomical layers.
-Similarly, ``Boundary Cardinality loss'' penalizes the model from a topological point of view when the number of anatomical layers is different between the model's prediction and ground-truth by counting the number of boundary pixels along the radial axis.
-Additionally, ``Attending Physician loss'' uses an independently-trained critique model, which distinguishes the low- and high-quality labels, as a loss term.
+The boundary loss is suitable for problems requiring precise object boundary detection.
+Similarly, “boundary cardinality loss” penalizes the model from a topological point of view when the number of anatomical layers is different between the model's prediction and ground-truth by counting the number of boundary pixels along the radial axis.
+The boundary cardinality loss imposes a topological prior on the layered tissues.
+Additionally, a feature denoted attending physician loss uses an independently-trained critique model, which distinguishes between low- and high-quality labels.
+The attending physician loss enables the utilization of the auxiliary information embedded in datasets with heterogeneous manual labeling qualities.

-We evaluated our method on a set of 984 images in 57 patients and compared its performance to state-of-the-art algorithms.
-Our work improves the boundary detection of coronary lumen and two anatomical layers while also detecting the guidewire and plaque shadow in addition to handling the thickened vessel wall cases excluded by other studies.
+We trained and evaluated our method on a set of 984 images from 57 patients and compared it to the performance of state-of-the-art algorithms reported in the literature.
+Our work is the first demonstration of automatic segmentation of anatomical layers and the shadow artifacts arising from the guidewire and lipid-rich lesions using intravascular PS-OCT.
+It improves the boundary detection of the coronary lumen compared to other methods, and identifies the guidewire and plaque shadows in a single step.
+Furthermore, to the best of our knowledge, only two other studies~\cite{zahnd2017contour, chen2018quantitative} reported on the detection accuracy of intima-media and the media-adventitia boundaries, and only in regions of minimal disease, specifically excluding areas with thickened intima characteristic of atherosclerotic lesions.